 MARKETING DEBUTS, MEET THE TRAINERS – SHAPING THE FUTURE OF THE CREATIVE COMMS INDUSTRY

-Jo led the development of the Marketing Debuts Social Media and Community Management programme and will present a module on resource management on the Creative Project Management programme.
+A resource management consultant, trainer and mentor, Jo led the development of the Marketing Debuts Social Media and Community Management programme.
+Jo also presents the resource management module on the Creative Project Management programme.

 Your route into marketing wasn’t exactly typical, was it, Jo?